 Both federal and state laws require your signal lights (commonly referred to as DOT lights for the Department Of Transportation), clearance lights, and reflectors in good condition.
 That means they work properly, none are missing, and they are in excellent condition.
 A cracked reflector, a missing clearance light, or a burned-out taillight can get you pulled over and ticketed.

 RVs have two fuse boxes: an AC box and a DC version.
 Motorhomes will have a third one for the automotive components.
 Check all of the multi-colored blade fuses and breakers.
-If the fuses show evidence of burning, melting, or the metal bridge inside is broken, it needs replacement.
+If the fuses show evidence of burning or melting, or the metal bridge inside is broken, it needs replacement.

 European blade fuses are smaller and have curved edges compared to the block-like domestic versions.
 Make sure you purchase the correct type for your RV because fuse boxes that use domestic blade fuses will pop European fuses as soon as you insert them.